 - Performance Measures Snapshot

 - Public Input

 The Kansas Department of Health & Environment is responsible for administering the Title V Maternal and Child Health (MCH) Services Block Grant for the State of Kansas.
 The MCH Block Grant and affiliated programs are located within the Division of Public Health, Bureau of Family Health.

 The Title V MCH Block Grant plays a key role in the provision of maternal and child health services in Kansas.
-Funds from this grant are distributed among a number of programs which target the improvement of the health of all women and infants, children and adolescents, and children with special health care needs.
+Funds from this grant are distributed to a number of organizations and programs across the state which target the improvement of the health of all women and infants, children and adolescents, and children with special health care needs.

 As part of Kansas' Block Grant activity requirements, the Kansas Department of Health:

 - Submits an Application/Annual Report for Federal funds to the Maternal and Child Health Bureau (MCHB) in the Health Resources and Services Administration (HRSA), U.S. Department of Human and Health Services (HHS) which includes information related to activities and expenditures supported through this grant, progress made on performance measures, and plans for the coming year; and